SHORT STORY by Bob

 put together a seven foot high assemblage of abandoned tires, a vacuum

-cleaner, an old mop, a cylinder head, bits of rag, rusted license plates, a
+cleaner, an old mop, a cylinder head, bits of rag, rusted license plates,

-dented oilcan, a rag doll, a crib mattress half burned, old barn boards, and
+dented oilcan, a rag doll, a crib mattress half burned, old barn boards,

-myriad other items, all smeared over with roofing tar, all of it piled on top
+myriad other items, all smeared over with roofing tar, all of it piled

 of and attached to a dented and abandoned grocery shopping cart, and then